-The basis of accounting determines when transactions are reported on the financial statement.
+The basis of accounting determines when transactions are reported on the financial statements.
 The RESA uses funds to report on its financial position and the results of its operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain governmental functions or activities.
 A fund is a separate accounting entity with a self-balancing set of accounts.

 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The RESA considers all revenues reported in the governmental funds to be available if they are collected within sixty days after year-end.
 Interest is considered to be susceptible to accrual.
 Expenditures are recorded when the related fund liability is incurred.
 Capital asset acquisitions are reported as expenditures in governmental funds.
-Acquisitions under capital leases are reported as other financing sources.